-Choosing the right transmission ratio (switching to high and low ranges of motion) is carried out fully automatically, according to the movement programs stored in the memory "Dynamic control program".
+Selecting the appropriate transmission ratio (switching to higher and lower ranges of motion) is carried out fully automatically, according to the movement programs stored in the memory of the "Dynamic control program".

 The gearbox is also equipped with a tiptronic system.
 This system will give the driver, if desired, the ability to manually switch ranges.

-Please note that on your vehicle with a multitronic transmission, the engine is connected to the drive wheels, unlike a conventional automatic transmission, through a multi-plate clutch, and not through a torque converter.
-As a result, the vehicle is slightly less prone to spontaneous movement during short stops with the engine idling and set to "D" or "R" control lever.
-This should be remembered first of all on slopes/climbs if you have previously driven a car with a conventional automatic transmission with a torque converter and are not yet familiar with this feature of the CVT.
+Please note that in your car with a multitronic transmission, the connection between the engine and the drive wheels, unlike a conventional automatic transmission, is carried out via a multi-plate clutch, and not via a torque converter.
+As a result, the car is slightly less susceptible to spontaneous movement during short stops with the engine idling and the control lever set to the "D" or "R" position.
+You should remember this especially on slopes/ascents if you have previously driven a car with a conventional automatic transmission with a torque converter and are not yet familiar with this feature of the variator.

 The gear ratio changes continuously.